Khovanov homotopy type, Burnside category, and products: Review of Khovanov homology

 The quantum gradings of the formal variables $(h,t)$ are $(-2,-4)$.

 In the presence of a basepoint on the link diagram, and after setting $t=0$, there is also a reduced theory.
-In the reduced theory, for any $v\in\{0,1\}^n$, we only consider the Khovanov generators in $F(v)$ that label the pointed circle in $\mc{P}(v)$ as $x_-$.
+In the reduced theory, for any $v\in\{0,1\}^n$, we only consider the Khovanov generators in $F(v)$ that label the pointed circle in $\mc{P}(v)$ as $x_-$, and shift quantum gradings up by $1$.
 The reduced Khovanov chain complex and the reduced Khovanov homology are denoted $\rKhCx$ and $\rKh$, respectively.
-(Alternatively, we could have defined a reduced theory by only considering the Khovanov generators that label the pointed circle as $x_+$; when $h=t=0$, these two reduced theories agree on the nose.)
+(Alternatively, we could have defined a reduced theory by setting $t=0$ and only considering the Khovanov generators that label the pointed circle as $x_+$, and shifting quantum gradings down by $1$.
+When $h=t=0$, these two reduced theories are canonically isomorphic; see also~\cite{Wig-kh-bn}.)

-The (reduced) Khovanov homology is an invariant of the (pointed) link, and not just of the (pointed) link diagram.
+The Khovanov homology is an invariant of the link, not just of the link diagram, and the reduced Khovanov homology is an invariant of the pointed link.
 More generally, the chain homotopy type of the chain complex $\Cx(K)$ over $\Z[h,t]$ is a link invariant as well.